claceio/docs/content/docs/App/Overview.md

 ## App Parameters

 Having a file `params.star` in the app source code causes Clace to load the parameters definitions from that file.
-Parameters are environment value which can be specified during app creation.
+Parameters are environment values which can be specified during app creation.
 A sample param definition is

 ```python {filename="params.star"}
 param("port", type=INT,